pmahnke/mahnke-cocktails/recipe/jasmine.md

 creator: Paul Harrington
 title: "Jasmine"
 eras: [modern]
-categories: [campari, sour, daisy]
+categories: [amaro, sour, daisy]
 permalink: "/recipe/jasmine/"
 iconfile: jasmine
 stars: 3
-base_spirits: "Gin, Campari"
+base_spirits: "Gin, Campari Amaro"
 youtube: "b7rg7eshiQU"
 description: "A modern classic from the 1990s, this is a vibrant and bittersweet sour that balances gin and Campari with citrus."
 excerpt: |